5 Advantages of Wire-O Binding?

 5) It is a readily available binding method.
 Though not quite as readily available as spiral coil binding, Wire-O binding is still a popular binding option, particularly for shorter production runs.
 Its popularity stems from the fact that it is a rather straightforward process that requires no adhesives, folded signatures or extensive preparation.
 Also, the metal loops are often inventoried in a variety of sizes and colors to complement a wide range of documents.

 Formax Printing has been producing books, flip charts, wall calendars and other bound documents for almost 30 years.
-If you have any additional questions about Wire-O binding, or have an upcoming Wire-O project, just give us a call at 866-367-6221.
+If you have any additional questions about Wire-O binding, or have an upcoming Wire-O project, just give us a call at 866-367-6221 or submit our easy quote request form.
 We'll be happy to explain all your binding options as well as share some money-saving ideas with you.

 Take care!
 Rick